devmachiine/npm-ffun/README.md

 Proof of concept for function-level dependencies.

 In other words, instead of adding a whole package _(aka library)_ to your project as a dependency, you only add the functions _(aka methods)_ that you need.
-You can think of each function as a 'mini-package'.
+You can think of each function as a 'mini-package', and `ffetch.js` as an alternative supplement to npm.

 ## Example: